abhiTronix/vidgear/README.md

   * **Non-Compression Mode:** In this mode, WriteGear utilizes basic [**OpenCV's inbuilt VideoWriter API**][opencv-vw].
 Similar to compression mode, WriteGear also supports all parameters manipulation available within this API.
 But this mode lacks the ability to manipulate encoding parameters and other important features like video compression, audio encoding, etc. **You can learn about this mode [here][ncm-writegear-wiki]**.

-**Following functional block diagram depicts WriteGear API's generalized working:**
+**Following functional block diagram depicts WriteGear API's generalized workflow:**

 <p align="center">
   <img src="https://github.com/abhiTronix/Imbakup/raw/master/Images/vidgear/writegear.png" alt="WriteGear Functional Block Diagram"/>